Gilandel/utils-assertor/README.md

 `Assertor.that(text).isEmpty().or().contains(word).orElseThrow();`
 `Assertor.that(text).isNotEmpty().and().contains(word).orElseThrow();`

-The combining tries to avoid unnecessary checks, analysis is prematurely stopped in this cases:
+The combining function tries to avoid unnecessary checks, analysis is prematurely stopped in these cases:
 - if first check is 'true' followed by the operator 'OR' -> OK
 - if first check is 'false' followed by the operator 'NOR' -> OK
 - if first check is 'false' followed by the operator 'AND' -> KO